Comparing Directory Structure Patterns for Snowflake × Terraform

 }

-```State separation allows for managing subdirectory structure using only tf files, but results in resource-by-resource state management, making dependency management more complex.
-Also, you need to consider deployment order (common → databases → schemas), and CI/CD pipeline configuration becomes more complicated.
+While State separation allows subdirectory structure management with tf files only, managing state per resource complicates dependency management.
+You also need to consider deployment order (common → databases → schemas), which complicates CI/CD pipeline configuration.

 | Comparison Item | File Separation Structure | YAML Utilization Structure | State Separation Structure |